Rebecca Barry

-Rebecca Barry is a film and television director and producer.
+Rebecca Barry is an Australian film and television director and producer.
 In 2012, she co-founded the independent production company Media Stockade with Madeleine Hetherton-Miau.

 Barry graduated from the Australian Film Television and Radio School (AFTRS) in 2003.

 Her first feature film I Am A Girl (2013) was nominated for 4 AACTA awards including Best Direction in a Documentary and Best Direction in a Documentary Feature at the Australian Directors' Guild Awards.
 Barry was awarded the June Andrews Award for Women's Leadership in Media 2020 for Power Meri (2018).